m-moiz/portfolio2/src/pages/2019-10-29-post-one/index.md

 This should make sense if you understand the positional operator and the previous explanations.
 Use `{new: true}` to return the updated document in findOneAndUpdate otherwise it will return the previous document.

-As I mentioned earlier, multi-level nested documents are not the best way to model many to many relationships as they create really complex queries, return unwanted fields and affect performance.
+As I mentioned earlier, if you have numerous subdocuments, our proposed solution will exceed the 16MB document limit of MongoDB.

-In part 2 I'll go through referencing documents instead of nesting them.
+In order to circumvent this limitation, I'll go through referencing documents instead of nesting them in part 2.